 A great deal of damage was done due to the Boston Tea Party.
 It led to the British government implementing the Coercive Acts in 1774 in response to the event, which included the enactment of several impositions being put in place and the closure of Boston’s port until the cost of the lost tea was repaid in full.

 While the Coercive Acts dampened the spirits of some colonists, others, like Paul Revere, refused to give in and continued their stance against the British Parliament.
 Three years on from the introduction of the Tea Act, the thirteen colonies declared their independence.
-This marked the start of the American Revolution.
+This marked the start of the American Revolution and increased the number of products made in America.